S24 (ZVV): Rolling stock

+Most trips are operated using Re 450 locomotives, with three double-decker passenger cars per locomotive.
+Sometimes RABe 514 electric multiple units are used instead.
+Up to three such sets of four cars compose one S24 train.
+Each set sometimes terminates at a different destination.

 Scheduling

 Trains normally operate every half-hour between Winterthur and Zug, with alternate trains starting from Thayngen and Weinfelden.
 The trip between Thayngen and Zug takes 1 hour 53 minutes.
 It takes 1 hour 47 minutes for the alternate train between Weinfelden and Zug.

 History

 Before June 2014, S24 referred to a shorter line, running only between Zürich Hauptbahnhof and Horgen Oberdorf.
-This overlapped with service S21, which connected Thalwil and Zug.
-Prior to 2012, the S21 also served Sihlbrugg station, situated between Baar and Horgen and permanently closed in that year.
+This overlapped with the former S21 service, which connected Thalwil and Zug.
+Prior to 2012, the S21 also served Sihlbrugg station, situated between Baar and Horgen, which permanently closed that year.
+The former S21 was originally designated S1 until the opening of the Stadtbahn Zug in December 2004.
+Because the latter also includes an S1 service, the S1 of ZVV changed its number to S21.

-In 2014, the S24 was extended at its southern end to Zug in replacement of the S21, which was then discontinued.
-At its northern end, it was extended to Zürich Oerlikon in order to provide service to Zürich Wipkingen station, which lost its previous service by lines S2, S8 and S14 when they were diverted to use the Weinberg Tunnel.
+In 2014, the route of the S24 was extended at its southern end to Zug in replacement of the former S21, which was then discontinued (not to be confused with the current S21, which was introduced later and uses a different route).
+At its northern end, the S24 was extended to Zürich Oerlikon in order to provide service to Zürich Wipkingen station, which lost its previous service by lines S2, S8 and S14 when they were diverted to use the Weinberg Tunnel.
 In late 2015, the S24 was further extended from Zürich Oerlikon to Zürich Flughafen, Winterthur, Schaffhausen and Thayngen, in order to replace service by the S16 which was curtailed to Zürich Airport.

-In December 2021, the stop in Kemptthal will be swapped from the S7 to the S24, to improve stability and punctuality in the very busy Winterthur-Effretikon part.
-In the evenings from 9:20 p.m., when the S24 only runs on the Zug–Effretikon section, the S7 will keep stopping in Kemptthal.
+In December 2021, the stop in Kemptthal was swapped from the S7 to the S24, to improve stability and punctuality in the very busy Winterthur-Effretikon part.
+In the evenings from 9:20 p.m., when the S24 only runs on the Zug–Effretikon section, the S7 keeps stopping in Kemptthal.

+Between 10 December 2023 and 14 December 2024, the entire section between Zürich HB and Zürich Wipkingen was out of service due to construction work.
+During this time, trains of S24 service operated only between Wipkingen and Thayngen/Weinfelden and between Zürich HB and Zug.